-- Internal corner: The corner join between two walls, for example the corner of a room, or the corner created by a door frame.
-A shower cubicle also features internal corners.
+The corner join between two walls, for example the corner of a room, or the corner created by a door frame.

-There is a different method for tiling depending on the type of corner, and we’ll explain both these methods in this section.
+There’s a different method for tiling depending on the type of corner, and we’ll explain both methods in this section.

 Sometimes you may find that you can fit whole tiles across the wall without needing to cut a tile for the corner.
 If no cuts are necessary, jump to the section ‘How to grout and finish wall tiles’.

-In many cases, you’ll need to cut a tile to fit into the corner.
+In most cases, you’ll need to cut a tile to fit into the corner.

 How to measure and mark tiles for cutting

-Hold the tile for cutting over the last whole tile in the row.
-Fit another against the wall and mark where it overlaps the one below with a chinagraph pencil or felt-tip pen.
+Hold the tile you’ll be cutting over the last whole tile in the row.
+Fit another against the wall and mark where it overlaps the one below with a tile scribe, chinagraph pencil or felt-tip pen.

 Take separate measurements at the top and bottom of the space you’re going to fill using a tape measure.
 Mark the measurements at the top and bottom of the tile.
 Line up the square with the two marks and draw a line between them with a pencil or felt-tip pen, giving you a vertical line to cut along.